ACA Action Plan: Stay the Course

-This means the ACA remains the law and compliance and reporting will continue to be required for at least the near term.
+This means, despite the House vote, the ACA remains the law and compliance and reporting will continue to be required for at least the near term.
 At the same time, it’s more evident than ever that healthcare reform will continue to evolve.
-There’s little doubt that the department of Health and Human Services (HHS) will continue to make regulatory changes.
 The impact and scope of these changes are not yet known, leaving many questions from employers on how to best move forward.

 On top of healthcare reform, a recent report from the Treasury Inspector General for Tax Administration (TIGTA) tells us the IRS is developing a system to identify noncompliant employers in mass.
-This sends a strong signal that ACA penalties will be enforced.
+This sends a signal that non-compliance penalties may be enforced.

 So, what should employers do?
-Below is Health e(fx)’s recommended action plan for employers to continue complying and planning for the future, even if the risk of penalties is removed in the future.
+Below is Health e(fx)’s recommended action plan for employers to continue complying and planning for the future, even if the risk of penalties is removed at some point down the road.

 - Continue your current reporting path for 2017

-- The IRS is preparing a system to assess employer compliance in mass, which is a major indicator that penalties, including the penalties for
+- The IRS is preparing a system to assess employer compliance in mass, which is an indicator that penalties, including penalties for non-compliance, may be enforced.

 - You can’t afford late reporting fees, which can remain even if the Employer Mandate compliance penalties are eliminated or not enforced.
 (Similar to penalties associated with not filing a W2, late or non-reporting can cost employers over $3 million ([$260 per return up to $3,193,000] for missing timelines and the same penalty for not reporting).